 As part of generating this feedback, we’ve continued to ask language teachers about their work through surveys and through social media posts.
 It’s hugely important for Sanako to understand the needs of our customers, so that we can ensure our products and services help make their lives easier.

-This blog post summarises 7 additional challenges that were identified by teachers In our latest survey conducted in late 2021.
+This blog post summarises 7 additional challenges that were identified by teachers in our latest customer survey.
 As before, we would be really interested to hear your thoughts.
 Are there other challenges that you think we should include?
 Email us at firstname.lastname@example.org with your additions and with comments on this list.
 Get involved with the conversation on our social media channels – Facebook, LinkedIn and Twitter.

 1. Creating lesson materials and resources